-Will my rent or service charge be affected?
+- Will my rent and/or service charge be affected?

-Will I have the same contact at Metropolitan (e.g. my Housing Officer or support worker)?
+- Will I have the same contact at Metropolitan Thames Valley?

 The service you receive will continue as it does now.
 We have a contract with the local authority to provide the service and the partnership won’t affect this.

 - What was the result of the resident consultation on the partnership?